 - 195% higher with an electric vehicle with natural gas-derived electricity

 Biodiesel can also positively affect maintenance, parts and downtime, all key components of total cost of ownership.

 Fewer diesel particulate filter (DPF) issues — DPFs capture particulate matter (soot) in diesel vehicles to prevent their release into the atmosphere.
 Regenerations used to clear DPF clogging can hurt fuel economy and cause downtime.
 Biodiesel’s cleaner burn produces less particulate matter, which can help reduce DPF clogging, regeneration and wear.

 Added lubricity — Fuel pumps and injectors need adequate lubrication or else the metal parts can rub together, creating excess heat, wear and damage.
 Ultra-low sulfur diesel (ULSD) lacks the necessary lubricity, and additives are frequently used to bring it to spec, adding cost and complexity for fleets.
 Biodiesel has outstanding lubricity — a blend as low as B2 has been shown to give diesel vehicles more lubricity than required by ASTM D975.

 Higher Cetane — A diesel fuel’s Cetane number is a common indicator of fuel quality.
 The higher the Cetane number, the shorter the ignition time.
 Shorter ignition allows more time for complete combustion, which helps engines operate more effectively.
 The biodiesel ASTM specification for Cetane is a minimum of 47 while conventional diesel’s is 40.
-REG's biodiesel, InfiniD™, is typically above 50.
+Chevron Renewable Energy Group's biodiesel, InfiniD™, is typically above 50.

 Integrated Energy Management